-Believe it or not, sunrooms have additional uses besides serving as a formal sitting area – a sunroom can be used as an office, living room, dining room, extra bedroom, craft room, entertainment area and more.
+Believe it or not, sunrooms have additional uses besides serving as a formal sitting area – a sunroom can be used as an office, living room, dining room, extra bedroom, craft room, entertainment area, sitting room, master bedroom and more.
 Sitting rooms can certainly be relaxing, but sometimes you need the space for something more.
 We’ve gathered a list of some of the top uses of a sunroom that you can use as inspiration to transform your space.

 Using a Sunroom as a Home Office

 According to a national study, 3.9 million United States employees work from home at least half of the time.
 That means the demand for at-home office space is on the rise, and using a sunroom as an office could be the solution.
 Having a separate space to shift your mind from home mode to work mode is always beneficial, but having that separate office space also comes with the added benefit of limited distractions from the rest of the house.

 Another perk of having a sunroom as a home office – the fact that daylight can make you 18 percent more productive.
 If you solely use the space for work, you’ll also get to take advantage of the IRS Home Office Deduction when tax time rolls around.